Roadmap to optimal dog health: Navigate from A to Z with confidence

 Heart disease is one of the leading causes of death in dogs.
 Several things, including genetics, diet, and lifestyle, can cause it.
 While there is no one-size-fits-all approach to preventing heart disease, some general guidelines can help keep your dog’s heart healthy.

 Diet is an essential factor in maintaining heart health.
 Feeding your dog a balanced, nutritious diet can help reduce the risk of heart disease.
-Avoiding foods high in fat and sodium can also help keep your dog’s heart healthy.
+Avoiding high-fat and high-sodium foods can also help keep your dog’s heart healthy.

 If you think your dog may be at risk for heart disease, talk to your veterinarian about steps you can take to prevent it.